fabi8bit/dinomizer_react_pp5/README.md

 ![dinomizer-responsive](readme_assets/dinomizer-responsive.png)

 Dinomizer is built using Django Rest Framework for the backend and React JS for the frontend.
+Thanks to the use of ReactJS library it is possible to handle client-side routing, create CRUD functionality for users from an API, make async await network requests for form submission, and use of context.

 This project was created as my fifth portfolio project for my Diploma in Web Application Development at Code Institute.

 Here is the live version of the application: [Dinomizer](https://dinomizer-6ec16116a4cb.herokuapp.com/)